 Watch any promo video for an iOS music app on YouTube and you’re bound to find comments asking ‘When is this coming to Android?’ or ‘Why no love for Android?’.
 But this does raise a good question, plenty of apps from games to social media apps are available on both platforms – so why are there so many music production apps on iOS compared to Android?

 Well there are a few reasons for this, but the big one is Android’s infamous ‘10ms problem’ which refers to the round-trip audio latency in Android apps.
 A latency time of about 10ms or less is generally perceived as being instantaneous, and while audio latency is not really an a priority for most apps, when it comes to music apps this starts to be a problem.
 For example, if you’re recording a guitar part into your DAW and there’s a significant amount of latency then everything you play will sound as if it’s out of time, like everything is coming in slightly after the beat, which is going to make recording pretty much impossible.
-There’s always going to be a degree of latency with any audio app, it’s simply impossible to get latency down to zero.
+There’s always going to be a degree of latency with Android audio apps, it’s simply impossible to get latency down to zero.
 However, as long as latency times are low enough (under 10ms) then you won’t be able to tell if there’s any latency at all.

 Although Android’s Marshmallow update in 2015 went some way towards fixing the problem, latency issues still plague the operating system with latency times varying, often quite significantly, from device to device.